NataljaRodi/qa-portfolio/README.md

 - [Course Work](#course-work) (archive)

 ## About me
 I am a Junior QA Engineer and a career changer, currently building my career in software testing.
-I came to QA after working in a different field and found that testing suits me because it combines analytical thinking, structure, and practical problem-solving.
+I came to QA after working in a different field and found that testing suits me because it combines analytical thinking, structure, attention to detail, and practical problem-solving.
-I have completed QA courses and an internship, where I worked with manual testing of web and mobile applications.
-In my practice, I create test cases and checklists, write bug reports, perform basic API testing, and use basic SQL queries to work with test data.
+I have completed QA courses and an internship, where I worked with manual testing of web and mobile applications, API testing, test documentation, bug reporting, and basic data validation.
 I also have experience with freelance and crowdtesting tasks, where I tested real products, followed test scenarios, and reported issues according to given requirements.
-At the moment, my main focus is on manual testing and gaining hands-on experience.
+At the moment, my main focus is manual QA, API testing, and improving my automation skills with Playwright and TypeScript.
-I am also starting to learn test automation and have an interest in AI-related topics.

  ## Resume
  📄 **CV (Markdown)**